a-JAVA-chip-frappuccino/Phase-1-FunctionsScope/README.md

 ## Objectives

 By the end of today's lecture, you will be able to define function terminology as well as describe what scope is.
-You will also know how to code a basic function using normal, anonymous, and arrow syntax.
+You will also know how to code a basic function using named, anonymous, and arrow syntax.

 ## Lesson Plan